The Latin Americans

 The Latin Americans were the first new culture to be developed for Wars of Liberty.
 During the timeline of the mod, new nations were born after ferocious independence movements from their Spanish and Portuguese masters and slowly became engulfed in wars between each other.

-The Latin Americans don't train mercenaries (except Mexico) or Spies.
-Instead, they have two totally different gameplay elements that replace their roles: Immigrants and Coronels.
+The Latin Americans can't access mercenaries or spies outside their home cities.
+Instead, they have two totally different gameplay elements that replace their roles: Immigrants and caudillos.
 Another unique feature of the LAs is that each civilization has a unique villager that is vastly different from other civilizations in the same culture.
-Also the Latin Americans have access to Artillery in Age II.
+Also the Latin Americans have access to artillery in the National Age (Age II).

 FREEHTML5.co Free HTML5 Template